Polyaspartic vs Epoxy Garage Floor:

 Why did we stop using epoxy?
 Because we witnessed its failures firsthand.
 We saw the peeling, the yellowing, and the frustrated homeowner calls.
 We understand the frustration and inconvenience these issues cause, and we're here to offer a better solution.

-We made the switch to polyaspartic-polyurea coating systems because they are 10X better than epoxy.
+We switched to polyaspartic-polyurea coating systems because they are 10X better than epoxy.
 We believe you deserve a floor that lasts.
-In this article, we’ll use our hands-on experience to show you the real-world differences and explain why our polyaspartic 1-day floor coatings are the only solution we trust for your home.
+In this article, we'll use our hands-on experience to show you the real-world differences and explain why our polyaspartic 1-day floor coatings are the only solution we trust for your home.

 The Problems with Epoxy Floors We Saw Firsthand